sourcegraph/about/handbook/engineering/cloud/index.md

 ## Milestones

 1. Any user can add public code
+    - Code is indexed.
+    - It's easy to search over only their code (vs all public code).
-2. Organizations can use Sourcegraph with up to 50 repos or 100k LoC of private repositories for free
+2. Any user or organization can use Sourcegraph Cloud for free before it's GA
-    - We need to build a scalable and reliable service to count lines of code and integrate that with the rest of our systems (to enforce limits).
-This would align with how we’re thinking about billing by LoC, not number of repositories.
     - No plaintext tokens or secrets anywhere (including gitserver .git/config remotes).
-    - All private repository contents need to be encrypted at rest.
+    - All private repository content are only decryptable by Sourcegraph services.
         - Gitserver.
         - Searcher and code intel caches.
         - Any other service that needs access to repository contents needs to be able to decrypt what it needs on the fly.